 How to Make Mexican Wedding Cookies

-- Cream butter and sugar in a mixer until light.
+- Beat the butter and vanilla in a mixer until light.

 - Whisk together the flour, powdered sugar, and salt, then add to the butter and mix until combined.